CAMBI-tech/BciPy/bcipy/simulator/README.md

   which simulator will
   sample EEG responses.
 Should contain
   _raw_data.csv_, _triggers.txt_, _parameters.json_
+- `g` : optional glob filter that can be used to select a subset of data.
+  - Ex. `"*Matrix_Copy*Jan_2024*"` will select all data for all Matrix Copy Phrase sessions recorded in January of 2024 (assuming the BciPy folder naming convention).
+  - Glob patterns can also include nested directories (ex. `"*/*Matrix_Copy*"`).
+- `p` : path to the parameters.json file used to run the simulation.
+These parameters will be applied to all raw_data files when loading.
 - `sm`: the signal model argument is necessary to generate evidence

 ### Architecture